evahpeter/Stack-Overflow-Survey-2017/README.md

 In this notebook, I posed a series of questions related to the gathered data:
 1. Countries with the most active developers using StackOverflow
 2. Job and career satisfaction for most developers on StackOverflow
-3. The most frequent languages, technologies and technologies used by professionals
+3. The most frequent languages, technologies and methodologies used by professionals

 I found out the following:
 * The most active stackOverflow users are professional developers based in the United States.
 India comes in at a distant second closely followed by the UK, Germany, Canada nad France in that order.
 The data shows the developers are mostly based in first-world/western countries.